ericcornelissen/svgo-action/docs/inputs.md

 | -------- | ------------- |
 | `ignore` | `""`          |

-The `ignore` option allows you to specify SVGs that should be ignored by the Action.
+The `ignore` input allows you to specify SVGs that should be ignored by the Action.
 By default, no files are ignored.
 The value is interpreted as a [glob].
 Any file that matches the configured glob will **not** be optimized by the Action.

-> :information_source: Regardless of the value of this option, the Action will
+> :information_source: Regardless of the value of this input, the Action will
 > only consider files with the `.svg` file extensions.

 ### Examples